drojaazu/suddendesu/content/entry/debug-tools-and-more-in-monster-maulers-2/index.md

 I'm not going to bother with a MAME cheat for this; it can be set very easily at the locations I've listed.

 That's it for Kyukyoku Sentai Dadandarn.
 I actually have a short backlog of games to post about, but I really wanted to get this beast out of the way before moving on.
-And man am I happy it's over...
+Happy to move on to something new...